JuliaCI/Nanosoldier.jl/README.md

 @nanosoldier `runtests(package_selection, vs = "ref")`
 ```

 The package selection argument is used to decide which packages to test.
 It should be a list of package names, e.g. `["Example"]`, that will be looked up in the registry.
-Additionally, you can test all packages in the registry by using the keyword `ALL`, e.g. `runtests(ALL)`.
+Additionally, you can test all packages in the registry by using the keyword `ALL`, e.g. `runtests(ALL)`, which is the same as not providing a package selection argument at all.

 The `vs` keyword argument is again optional.
 Its syntax and behavior is identical to the `BenchmarkJob` `vs` keyword argument.